 - Have you added or closed a location or has your business moved to a new address?
 Has a phone or fax number changed?

-- Are your email address links or and/or contact form notifications directed to the right email address?
+- Are your email address links up to date and are contact form notifications directed to the right people?
+If not, prospective customers are being ignored.

 - If your website includes team member bios, are they current?
 Be sure details like years of service, education & certification, and professional accomplishments are up to date.